Loading...

 Transmission Company Victoria (TCV) is undertaking field survey activities across the VNI West draft corridor.
 This work is important and builds our understanding of environmental considerations such as flora, fauna and the geology of the area.

-TCV survey activities on public land typically require Works Within the Road Reserve (WWRR) permits from local shire councils.
+Survey activities on public land typically require Works Within the Road Reserve (WWRR) permits from local shire councils.
 These permits are arranged prior to works commencing.
+TCV does not anticipate major disruptions to local traffic while field investigations are underway; however, appropriate traffic management resources will be in use at each site.

 Municipality Location Expected window Survey type